joshuaeckroth/cinf401-website/notes/r.markdown

 R has a `list` type, as well, which can hold values of different types.
 Most functions expect vectors, so we don't often, if ever, use lists outright.

 Here are some vector operations.
-See the book, pp. 44-48 for more examples.

 {% highlight r %}
 v1 <- c(3, 7, 12)